John Fetterman: Donald Trump

-In November 2020, Fetterman received national press coverage for saying Donald Trump was "no different than any other random internet troll" and that he "can sue a ham sandwich" in response to Trump threatening to file lawsuits in Pennsylvania alleging voter fraud in the 2020 presidential election.
+In the 2020 presidential campaign, Fetterman further boosted his profile as a savvy go-to Biden surrogate on national cable TV news shows and in his own swing state of Pennsylvania.
+In November 2020, Fetterman said Donald Trump was "no different than any other random internet troll" and that he "can sue a ham sandwich" in response to Trump threatening to file lawsuits in Pennsylvania alleging voter fraud in the 2020 presidential election.

-Joe Biden won the 2020 presidential election in Pennsylvania, more than 81,000 votes ahead of Trump.
-Trump's claims of voter fraud led to a challenge of the results, and Texas attorney general Ken Paxton filed a suit to overturn the results in Pennsylvania and other states.
-Paxton's case was joined by 18 other Republican state attorneys general.
+Joe Biden won the 2020 presidential election in Pennsylvania, defeating Trump by less than 81,000 votes.
+Trump's claims of voter fraud led to a challenge of the results, and Texas attorney general Ken Paxton filed suit to overturn the election results in Pennsylvania and other states.
 Supporting that effort, Texas lieutenant governor Dan Patrick offered a reward of $1,000,000 to anyone who could prove a case of fraud in the affected states.
-Fetterman responded by certifying that Pennsylvania had discovered three cases of voter fraud: two men had cast ballots as their dead mothers (both for Trump) and another had voted on behalf of his son as well as himself (also for Trump).
+Fetterman responded by certifying that Pennsylvania had discovered three cases of voter fraud; two men had cast ballots as their dead mothers (both for Trump), and another had voted on behalf of his son as well as himself (also for Trump).
 Fetterman said that Patrick should pay $1 million for each of these cases.
 He said he was proud to announce that Trump "got 100% of the dead mother vote" in Pennsylvania.
 Fetterman's lampooning of the alleged voting fraud received nationwide publicity.